 Warm up with a bowl of Colorado Green Pork Chili!
 This hearty and flavorful recipe combines tender pork, fire-roasted green chilis, and aromatic spices for a zesty and satisfying dish.
 Perfect for chilly evenings or game day gatherings, this great recipe is sure to become a family favorite.

 - 6 tomatillos chopped

-- 24 oz canned fire-roasted green chilis
+- 1 (24 ounce) can fire-roasted green chilis

 - 1 large yellow onion, chopped